-Kura Clover (Coated) is a caucasian clover cultivar used as a forage legume for grazing, for hay, as a nectar source and a nitrogen producer.
+Kura Clover (Coated or Uncoated) is a Caucasian clover cultivar used as a forage legume for grazing, hay, as a nectar source and a nitrogen producer.

-Kura Clover is coated and pre-inoculated for improved establishment and growth.
+Kura is also pre-inoculated for improved establishment and growth.

-Coatings are beneficial for better seed coat protection and easier plantability.
+Coatings are beneficial for better seed coat protection and are easier to plant.
 Inoculation is recommended when planting legumes.